 Generations of children have enjoyed building things with LEGO.
 The iconic plastic bricks have been used to build everything from a harpsichord that actually plays, to a replica of Charles Babbage’s difference engine.
 The Danish company is still family-owned, and is the world’s fourth-largest manufacturer of toys.

-LEGO also runs the LEGO Learning Institute, a network of international academic experts funded by the LEGO Foundation, which conducts research around play, learning, creativity and child development.
+LEGO also runs the LEGO Foundation (previously the LEGO Learning Institute), a network of international academic experts, which conducts research around play, learning, creativity and child development.

 Dr David Whitebread, Senior Lecturer in the Faculty of Education, has been a member of the Institute since 2010.
 His work with LEGO was facilitated by the Consultancy Services team at Cambridge Enterprise.